semrush/intergalactic/website/docs/table-group/table-states/table-states.md

 ### There is no data in the cell

 - Show the `n/a` text in the secondary text color (use `--text-secondary` token).
-- It is recommended to show a tooltip with an explanation that the data is not available (and for what reason).
+- It is recommended to show a tooltip with an explanation that the data isn’t available (and for what reason).

 ![](static/cell-na.png)